 Dietary Intake: Three day weighed food record will be obtained and calories, macro- and micro-nutrient content averaged over the three days.
 Families will be trained by staff and provided with scales, spoons and all supplies necessary for the collection of the dietary data.
 Detailed verbal and written instructions will be provided to ensure that the recording procedures are clearly understood.
-Also assisting with this will come from the CHPS staff and Bionutrition Unit system.
-Dietary intake of all nutrients will be analyzed using

-Nutrition Data System for Research software version 2012 developed by the National Coordinating Center (NCC, University of Minnesota.
-Minneapolis, MN).
+Also assisting with this will come from the Center for Human Phenomic Science (CHPS) staff and Bionutrition Unit system^{34,35}.
+Dietary intake of all nutrients will be analyzed using Nutrition Data System for Research software version 2012 developed by the National Coordinating Center (NCC, University of Minnesota.
+Minneapolis, MN)36.

 Health Questionnaire: The questionnaire will be administered by interview by the research staff, and will consist of two sections.
 The Health History section has general questions about the subject's health history including documentation of medical history, recent hospital admissions and illnesses, medications, and nutrient supplement use.
-A section describes aspects of environment such household size, insurance for child and whether on Medicaid.
+A section describes aspects of environment such household size, insurance for child and whether on

+Medicaid.
 In addition to family contact information (name, address, phone numbers), contact information from two non-household contacts will be collected to maintain contact with the subject in the event that the family cannot be contacted at their primary residence.

-Adherence: Questionnaire at the 24 week in-person visit regarding adherence to treatment will be administered.
-Four phone calls will be made to all families at the 4 ( $\pm$ 4 days), 8 ( $\pm$ 4 days), 16 ( $\pm$ 4 days), and 20 ( $\pm$ 4 days) week time points and in person at the 12- and 24-week visits after Orkambi treatment has begun to assess adherence to treatment, to trouble-shoot any barriers to adherence, and also to collect information on adverse events experienced within the past four weeks.
-Adherence to treatment with Orkambi treatment, pancreatic enzyme medication use, and vitamin use (CF-specific and other vitamin supplements) will be assessed.
+Adherence: Questionnaire at the 6 and 12 week in person visit regarding adherence to treatment will be administered.
+Phone calls will be made to all families at the 3 and 9 week time points and at the 12-week in person visit after ivacaftor treatment has begun to assess adherence to treatment, to trouble-shoot any barriers to adherence, and also to collect information on adverse events experienced within the past four weeks.
+Adherence to treatment with ivacaftor treatment and pancreatic enzyme medication use will be assessed.

-Adverse Events Diary: Families will be asked about all adverse events for their child at the 12 and 24 week protocol visits and during the monthly phone calls, and rate by intensity (mild, moderate, severe).
+Adverse Events Calendar: Families will be asked about all adverse events for their child at the 12 week protocol visit and during the phone calls at 3 and 9 weeks, and rate by intensity (mild, moderate, severe).
 Serious adverse events will be reported as per various policies in a timely manner to CHOP IRB, and CHPS.